MansillaM/Sublight_Engines_Landing_Page/README.md

 # About The Project

   This is the replica of model and prototype for Sublight Engines brand new website to detail its product offering.
 It reflects and respects industries standards, while setting the company apart from the competition.
+Contains the following elements :

    * Navigation bar, with links to all sections of the page
    * Hero section